 Our orthotists are all registrants of the Health & Care Professions Council (UK professional regulatory body).
 They are fully qualified to degree level or equivalent, and have extensive experience in all areas of orthotic treatment.

-Donna McGuigan - Scoliosis, spinal cord injury and polio
+Donna Cooper - Scoliosis and spinal cord

 Jim Ashworth-Beaumont - Neuro-rehabilitation including spinal cord injury, rehabilitation, diabetic, sports medicine and healthcare research